dimagi/commcare-hq/corehq/apps/userreports/README.rst

 ~~~~~~~~~~~~~~~~

 Expanded columns have a type of ``"expanded"``.
 Expanded columns will be
-“expanded” into a new column for each distinct value in this column of
+"expanded" into a new column for each distinct value in this column of
 the data source.
 For example:

 If you have a data source like this: